 - A system slot that accepts a controller or remote interface to a controller

-The backplane is shared between the modules and appears as a set of Bus numbers (corresponding to each of the segments of the PCI bus) with Devices on the that Bus, normally numbered from 15 down.
-All the devices in a particular Bus number share the same 32 bit PCI bus segment.
-The standard limits the number of Buses to 256.
+The backplane is shared between the modules and appears as a set of Bus numbers (corresponding to each of the segments of the PCI bus) with Devices on that Bus, generally numbered from 15 down.
+All the devices in a particular Bus number share the same 32-bit PCI bus segment — the standard limits the number of Buses to 256.

 A PXI Express (PXIe) chassis uses the PCI Express serial interface to connect from its system slot to the peripherals.
 The

-system slot is not compatible with PXI so requires the use of a controller or PCIe interface with an adequate number of PCIe
+system slot is not compatible with PXI, so it requires a controller or PCIe interface with an adequate number

-connections to support the peripherals.
-The use of the serial interface improves the available BW to the peripherals since
+of PCIe connections to support the peripherals.
+Using the serial interface improves the available BW to the peripherals

-in principle it is not shared BW - each peripheral gets one or more serial connections with a bit rate 2.5Gb/s
+since, in principle, it is not shared BW.
+Each peripheral gets one or more serial connections with a bit rate of 2.5Gb/s

 (GEN1).
-As PCIe is a point to point connection system each connection is defined as a Bus number and Device 0 (no other devices appear
+As PCIe is a point-to-point connection system, each connection is defined as a Bus number and Device 0 (no other

-on that slot).
-As with PCI there is a 256 Bus limit.
-The maximum module count is therefore lower than with PXI.
+devices appear on that slot).
+As with PCI, there is a 256 Bus limit.
+The maximum module count is, therefore, lower than

-Using PXI Express does not guarantee faster system speeds, the most common bottlenecks on system speed have little to do with backplane speed, but speed advantages can be seen on modules that receive or transmit large amounts of data.
+Using PXI Express does not guarantee faster system speeds, the most common bottlenecks on system speed have little to do with backplane speed, but speed advantages are on modules that receive or transmit large amounts of data.

-The PXI Express mechanical and electrical interface is different to PXI.
-In order to make best use of the fast PCI Express lanes the chassis will typically contain a mix of PXI and PXI Express slots (a Hybrid Chassis).
-So a chassis may detail a number of slot types.
-Typically the slots will be defined as:
+The PXI Express mechanical and electrical interface is different from PXI.
+To make the best use of the fast PCI Express lanes, the chassis typically contains a mix of PXI and PXI Express slots (a Hybrid Chassis).
+So a chassis may detail several slot types.
+Typically the slots are defined as:

-- Controller slot.
-This will only accept controllers specifically designed for PXIe and Hybrid Chassis
+- Controller slot only accepts controllers designed explicitly for PXIe and Hybrid Chassis

-- PXI Express slots.
-These will ONLY accept PXI Express modules, of which only a relatively few types are available.
+- PXI Express slots ONLY accept PXI Express modules, of which only a relatively few types are available.

-- Hybrid slots.
-These will accept EITHER PXI Express or PXI modules, it has both sets of connectors but the second PXI connector is shortened to allow the fitting of the PXIe connector.
+- Hybrid slots accept EITHER PXI Express or PXI modules, they have both sets of connectors, but the second PXI connector is shortened to allow the fitting of the PXIe connector.
 All Pickering switching modules are compatible with Hybrid slots.

-- Trigger slot which can ONLY be occupied by a module designed to fill that slot so is not available for "normal" peripheral modules.
-Some chassis do not include the timing slot for this reason.
+- Trigger slot can ONLY be occupied by a module designed to fill that slot, so it is not available for "normal" peripheral modules.
+Some chassis don't include the timing slot for this reason.

-PXI Express chassis also vary in the number of PCIe lanes supported in each channel.This is transparent to the user, but for high speed applications there is considerable merit in in ensuring that some of the PXIe slots have a high number of PCIe lanes since that is the main reason for specifying a PCIe capable chassis.
+PXI Express chassis also vary in the number of PCIe lanes supported in each channel; this is transparent to the user, but for high-speed applications, there is considerable merit in ensuring that some of the PXIe slots have a high number of PCIe lanes since that is the main reason for specifying a PCIe capable chassis.

-There are other electrical differences as well, in particular the power supplies are different.
+There are other electrical differences as well; in particular, the power supplies are different.
 PXI Express lacks the 5V and -12 V supplies.
-The 5V supply is a particular problem since the most commonly used relays have 5V coils - and are the parts stocked in distribution channels and therefore most readily available for service support.
+The 5V supply is a problem since the most commonly used relays have 5V coils - the parts stocked in distribution channels and are, therefore, most readily available for service support.

 The vast majority of peripherals are PXI rather than PXI Express.

-Some PC's also seem to have BIOS issues associated with enumeration of long chains of Bus connections, for that reason the PXIe chassis vendor may strongly recommend the use of tested embedded or remote controllers and provide a list of these models.
-It is not safe to assume that because one controller model appears from a particular manufacturer then all controllers from that manufacturer will work, this is certainly not the case.
-The issue appears to be driven by the fact that PC's generally do not expect large numbers of PCIe bus numbers, and supporting large bus numbers conflicts with user desire for fast boot times.
+Some PCs also seem to have BIOS issues associated with the enumeration of long chains of Bus connections; for that reason, the PXIe chassis vendor may strongly recommend the use of tested embedded or remote controllers and provide a list of these models.
+It is not safe to assume that because one controller model appears from a particular manufacturer, then all controllers from that manufacturer work; this is certainly not the case.
+The issue appears to be driven by the fact that PCs generally do not expect large numbers of PCIe bus numbers, and supporting large bus numbers conflicts with user desire for fast boot times.

-- Remember the breadth of product and the number of vendors supporting PXI Express is much narrower than PXI.
-PXI Express is also usually more expensive, partly because of the the lack of competition but also because the provision of Hybrid slots is more expensive
+- Remember that the breadth of product and the number of vendors supporting PXI Express is much narrower than that of PXI.
+PXI Express is usually more expensive, partly because of the lack of competition but also because the provision of Hybrid slots is more expensive.

-- If you do need some PXIe slots choose a chassis which is primarily or exclusively Hybrid PXI slots so either type can be fitted.
-Avoiding chassis with PXIe only slots will maximize your chances of efficiently using the chassis.
-Make sure the chassis has an appropriate number of PCIe lanes to the critical slots and chose the embedded system controller or remote interface carefully to ensure it has adequate bandwidth to support the required operating speeds and correctly manages the bus enumeration..
-Remember in a PXIe or Hybrid Chassis you must chose a PXIe controller.
-It should also be noted that because of their complexity Hybrid Chassis will be more expensive to manufacture than an equivalent PXI chassis.
+- If you need some PXIe slots, choose a chassis that is primarily or exclusively Hybrid PXI slots; either type can be fitted.
+Avoiding chassis with PXIe-only slots maximizes your chances of efficiently using the chassis.
+Ensure the chassis has an appropriate number of PCIe lanes to the critical slots.
+Choose the embedded system controller or remote interface carefully to ensure it has adequate bandwidth to support the required operating speeds and correctly manages the bus enumeration.
+Remember, in a PXIe or Hybrid Chassis; you must choose a PXIe controller.
+It should also be noted that Hybrid Chassis will be more expensive to manufacture than an equivalent PXI chassis because of their complexity.